PeterHUistyping/MIT6.837-CG-Fall2004-Assignment/README.md

 ## Setup the MyProject
 *Notice that .C = .cpp (at least in VScode)
-### using VSCode C++ (Mac Clang++)
+### Using VSCode C++
+Using my code (on Mac Clang++)\
-Note that you should open the Myproject folder,
+Note that you should open the Myproject folder,\
-/lib contains vector-matrix-image header files or .C /ray contains the other.
+/lib contains vector-matrix-image header files or .C\
+/ray contains the other.\

-You should replace four files in .vscode (in Myproject folder) with those from each corresponding .vscode-assignment*(0-9) (in assignment folder).
+You should replace four files in .vscode (in Myproject folder) with those from each corresponding .vscode-assignment*(0-9) (in assignment folder).\
-.vscode-assignment*(0-9) is used for coding via the Myproject folder.
+.vscode-assignment*(0-9) is used for coding via the Myproject folder.\

-*In assignment 0, there are two ".vscode" folders .vscode-assignment0 is used for coding via the Myproject folder.
+*In assignment 0, there are two ".vscode" folders\
+.vscode-assignment0 is used for coding via the Myproject folder.\
 .vscode-inside is used for coding via the assignment0_Barnsley fern folder.
-Do NEED to include everything from lib folder.
+Do NEED to include everything from lib folder.\

-### using Viusal Studio
+### Using Viusal Studio
 Try doing it yourself.